mozilla/shield-studies-addon-utils/docs/survival.md

 You can:

 * TELEMETRY: send well-formatted probes
-* SETVARIATION: use the studyName and Telemetry client to consistently and determistically to assign the client to a particular branch
+* SETVARIATION: use the studyName and Telemetry client to consistently and deterministically to assign the client to a particular branch

 (see TODO)